 Okay, maybe I’m not giving Zubat enough credit.
 I do think Zubat is really cute.
 I actually am a fan of bats, and this one is pretty adorable.
 It has a nice blue and purple color scheme, cute little ears, and enough creepiness in the fact that it has no eyes and a perpetually open fanged mouth to at least be a little intimidating.

 What I never liked about it, though, are its weird ‘tails.’
 Never understood what the purpose was for those tails either practically or as a design choice.
 I honestly didn’t even know they were tails until I read the Wiki for this analysis.
-I honestly always thought they were really skinny legs with no feet.
+I always thought they were really skinny legs with no feet.

 Sprite-wise, I literally have nothing to say about any Gen’s sprites.
 They’re all decent enough.
 The animations are sometimes a little spastic, but none I really feel like pointing out.